IOxCyber/ZtoM_Bootcamp/2.Scanning/Nmap/Basics&Nmap.md

 ## [Nmap Network Mapper](https://nmap.online/en/nmap-commands) - Zenmap (Online Nmap)
-By default, Nmap performs a SYN Scan, host discovery and then performs a port scan against each host it determines is online.
+- By default, Nmap performs a SYN Scan, host discovery and then performs a port scan against each host it determines is online.
-Host discovery(process of calculating of live hosts.) is also known as ping scan.
+- Host discovery(process of calculating of live hosts.) is also known as ping scan.
-Can useful in Port Status, OS version, Protocal Version.
+- Can useful in Port Status, OS version, Protocal Version.
+- Between the protocols User Datagram Protocol (UDP) and Transmission Control Protocol (TCP), ```there are 65,535 ports available for communication between devices.```

 [Free site to learning nmap - scanme.nmap.org](http://scanme.nmap.org/)